 - What does the passage we studied this week introduce about who God is?

-- What did you learn about God’s grace though this parable?
+- What did you learn about Yahweh?
+What does this name reveal about His character?

 Sermon Notes and Scripture